MithraTalluri/MithraTalluri.github.io/about.md

 permalink: /about/
 ---

 I make things for the web.
 I usually blog about Data Structures and Algorithms and other nerdy things.
-Currently working for [TA Digital](https://www.tadigital.com/){:target="_blank"}.

 ### Internships and Experience